Mitraaaaa/Store/README.md

 ## Unreserve :

-* There is a difference between deleting and unreserving you may realize, delete will delete the product from list, but unreserve will take it back to the main list and delete it from your basket.
+* There is a difference between deleting and unreserving you may realize, delete will delete the product from list, but unreserve will take it back to the Main List and delete it from your Basket.
-* In other words *unreserving* means you have chnaged your mind and want to turn the product back to the shop.
+* In other words *unreserving* means you have changed your mind and want to turn the product back to the shop.

 <img src="guide%20pic/b-basket-before-reserve.png" width="500" higth="500" >

-* main list before unreseving :
+* Main List before unreseving :
 <img src="guide%20pic/b-before-resevre-mainlist.png" width="500" higth="500" >
-* main list after unreserving :
+* Main List after unreserving :
 <img src="guide%20pic/b-mailist-after-reserve.png" width="500" higth="500" >

 ## Search and Sort